Social Affairs Commission (SOC)

 Actions and key dates

-FIEC participates in an hearing organised by the European Commission on a the single e-
+FIEC participates in a consultation hearing on the Quality Jobs Roadmap organised by the European Commission.

 Brief description and main aims: